To browse the full list of courses available by academic department, visit Courses of Instruction.

 interdisciplinary, 5 courses

 An introductory course: either FSEM 072 Rock Music & American Masculinities or FSEM 196 Theories of Masculinity,or another course approved by the coordinator; BIDS 245 Men and Masculinity; one theory course; one course on sexual minorities; and one course on gender.
-The five courses of the minor must include two courses from each of two divisions (humanities, social sciences, natural sciences, and fine and performing arts).
+The five courses of the minor must include two courses from each of two divisions (humanities, social sciences, natural sciences, or fine and performing arts).

 ARTH 211 Women in 19th Century Art and Culture